International arbitration in South Korea

 International Petroleum Investment Company

-- The firm is representing a consortium of South Korean companies in a SIAC arbitration seated in Singapore.
-The dispute concerns a contract to construct a petrochemical plant.
+- Representing a consortium of EPC contractors in a $2bn SIAC arbitration seated in Singapore, which relates to a contract to design, procure and construct a refinery and petrochemical plant in a Southeast Asian country.

 Hyundai Engineering & Construction